 Reports To: Policy Director

 The Washington Center for Equitable Growth is a nonprofit, nonpartisan grantmaking and research center dedicated to exploring the relationship between economic inequality and economic growth in the United States.
 The successful candidate will lead Equitable Growth’s work within their area of policy expertise and contribute to the organization’s work across all aspects of economic inequality, economic growth, and public policy.
-Equitable Growth currently has a single opening and is seeking candidates with expertise in labor markets and wages or in antitrust policy.
+Equitable Growth currently has a single opening and is seeking candidates with expertise in labor markets and wages.

 - Develop and execute a strategic vision for Equitable Growth’s work in the incumbent’s area of policy expertise.